Drugs and the Law

 A meeting where issues surrounding the offence are discussed with the parent/guardian, police, and health professionals.

-A drug assessment and education session
+Assessment and education session

 This involves being assessed for drug use and undergoing an education and counselling session.